 Consequences of Chaos Theory

 The ones who think it’s all safe and out of harm's way actually fabricate the problems and chaos of Jurassic Park, case in point, Henry Wu, the genetic creator of the dinosaurs.
 His talented skills in genetics appointed him to his position in InGen, manufacturing all of the dinosaurs in Jurassic Park.
 Wu had made a surprising success on his creations, but they had many abnormal implementations that were overseen which turned things upside down, catching everyone off guard.
 Another one who assumed it was all safe was Donald Gennaro, the legal counsel of Jurassic Park.
 He financially gave information and resources to InGen, helping Jurassic Park’s design to become the mega park that it needed to be, even though he didn’t have much knowledge about the park itself.
 He supposed the park was secured by the park’s demonstration of its security, concluding he spent money on the right thing.
 These people unintentionally spawned the crisis that occurred in Jurassic Park and don’t recognize their problematic activities.
 The most dangerous part of Jurassic Park was the dinosaurs themselves, the one that caused the most constructive damage was the tyrannosaurus, a tyrannosaurus on their own were hard to train creating numerous mishaps at the park.
 The expert hunter, Robot Muldoon, describes the tyrannosaurus as an eight ton rampaging beast, their behavior is very out of the blue and destructive.
-The deadliest dinosaurs, however are the velociraptors, the main character, Alan Grant, describes them as rapacious, vicious, and intelligent hunters with sharp jaws and powerful claws.
+The deadliest dinosaurs, however, are the velociraptors.
+The main character, Alan Grant, describes them as rapacious, vicious, and intelligent hunters with sharp jaws and powerful claws.
 Things also get worse when there's a pack of them, velociraptor’s tactics and ferocity are more treacherous and violent in numbers.
 They are formidable and countlessly find ways to outsmart all the characters with their trickery and are tough to take down.
 Jurassic Park is filled with terrifying and menacing savage creatures with no supervision of authority and protection by its staff.

 Crichton’s Jurassic Park Duality of Life And Chaos in The Human Brain